 Traction

-In 2018, Patreon facilitated income generation for creators from over 3 million active patrons, a 50% year-over-year increase from the 2 million patrons it processed payments for in 2017.
-In May 2018, the CEO said they would process $300 million in payments that year, implying $30 million in revenue in 2018.
-By April 2021, the company stated that it hosted over 200K creators, earning over $100 million monthly from more than 7 million patrons.
+In 2018, Patreon facilitated income generation for creators from over three million active patrons, a 50% year-over-year increase from the two million patrons it processed payments for in 2017.
+In May 2018, Conte stated that it would process $300 million in payments that year, implying $30 million in revenue in 2018.
+By April 2021, the company stated that it hosted over 200K creators, earning over $100 million monthly from more than seven million patrons.
 Patreon said it added more than 30K creators during the pandemic in the first weeks of March 2020.
+According to an unverified source, Patreon had over 250K creators supported by eight million patrons as of September 2024.

 Source: Graphtreon